 Category 2: Software Supported By Other ITS Units

-Category 2 covers software whose primary support is facilitated by ITS units other than the Technology Support Center.
-Customers should contact the helpdesk for support with these software packages and services; our staff will provide assistance where possible, but some inquiries will be forwarded to other ITS units for full resolution.
+Category 2 covers software whose primary support is facilitated by ITS units other than the ITS Client Services.
+Customers should contact ITS Client Services for support with these software packages and services; our staff will provide assistance where possible, but some inquiries will be forwarded to other ITS units for full resolution.

 Category 2 software applications include (except where noted, latest non-beta version is understood):